KhizerRiaz/All_Combined/JAVASCRIPT/readme.md

 Head over to combinedtasks and run index.html

 ```
-# Some SS of our fron end
+# Some SS of our front end

 ![First](1.PNG)
 ![Secind](2.PNG)